bmislab/REKINE/README.md

 # What is bmislab?
 The Brain-Machine Interface Systems Lab (BMISLAB) is a team of researchers led by José María Azorín.
 Our work focuses on human-machine interaction through brain control in order to improve human capabilities in neural rehabilitation.
 This repository is an open source signal processing environment for electroencephalography (EEG) signals running on Matlab.
-This folder contains original Matlab functions from the BMISLAB.
+This folder contains original Matlab functions from the BMISLAB that have been adapted to the context of the EUROBENCH project, REKINE.

 # Installing/cloning
 **Recommended:** Download both dataset (enlace) and code (enlace) as a separated zips and open them in the same folder.